⟵ hearthere ⟶

 { "fill": true, "maxwidth": "600", "nextline": true }

-• Maximum form width on the main host — the width of the form when opened via the link.
-If you embed the form into another site, the width is determined by the width of the parent div.
+• Maximum Form Width on Main Host — the width of the form when opened via the link.
+If you embed the form on another site, the width is determined by the width of the parent div.

-• Title for the browser — arbitrary browser title when opening the form via the link.
+• Title for Browser — arbitrary browser title when opening the form via the link.

 Form Field Settings